asserts321/Ashutosh-Portfolio/index.md

 title: Ashutosh Singh's Portfolio
 ---

-# Welcome to My Portfolio
+# About Me

 I am a **Data Analyst** with over 3.5 years of experience specializing in Python, SQL, and machine learning.
-I help organizations make data-driven decisions and solve complex problems with actionable insights.

----

-## About Me
-I am a detail-oriented Data Analyst with experience in developing data-driven strategies to enhance business decision-making.
-My key skills include statistical analysis, machine learning, and data visualization using tools like Python, SQL, and Power BI.
+My expertise lies in analyzing complex datasets and developing data-driven strategies that enhance business decision-making.
+I am passionate about telling compelling data stories, optimizing processes, and solving problems with actionable insights.

 ---